Neil Gorsuch: Second Amendment

 Gorsuch joined Thomas's dissent from denial of certiorari in Peruta v.
 San Diego County, in which the Ninth Circuit had upheld California's restrictive concealed carry laws.

 Gorsuch wrote a statement regarding the denial of an application for a stay presented to Roberts in Guedes v.
-Bureau of Alcohol, Tobacco, Firearms, and Explosives, a 2019 D.C.
-Circuit case challenging the Trump administration's ban on bump stocks.
-In his statement Gorsuch criticized the Trump Administration's action as well as the justification the U.S. Court of Appeals for the D.C.
-Circuit used for upholding the ban.
+Bureau of Alcohol, Tobacco, Firearms, and Explosives, a 2019 District of Columbia Circuit case challenging the Trump administration's ban on bump stocks.
+In his statement Gorsuch criticized the Trump Administration's action as well as the justification the United States Court of Appeals for the District of Columbia Circuit used for upholding the ban.

 Vagueness doctrine

 In Sessions v.
 Dimaya (2018), the Supreme Court ruled 5–4 to uphold the Ninth Circuit's decision that the residual clause in the Immigration and Nationality Act was unconstitutionally vague.
 Gorsuch joined Justices Kagan, Ginsburg, Breyer, and Sotomayor in the opinion, and wrote a separate concurrence reiterating the importance of the vagueness doctrine within Scalia's 2015 opinion in Johnson.
 In United States v.
 Davis (2019), Gorsuch wrote the Opinion of the Court striking down the residual clause of the Hobbs Act based on the rationale used in Dimaya.